inofficialamanjha/Konnect-Web-Chat-Application/README.md

 **Server Architecture for the Chat Application**

-I am using TCP Sockets for setting up our server, and therefore - using importing the AF_INET and SOCK_STREAM flags.
+We are using TCP Sockets for setting up our server, and therefore - using importing the AF_INET and SOCK_STREAM flags.

 The tasks for the servers are broken into accepting new connections, handling and receiving messages from clients and broadcasting those messages to other clients over the chat application.
 The server-side script uses Multi-threading to receive the bytes transmitted over the socket buffer continuously.